Merit School of Music: Programs

 Merit Music in Communities (formerly known as Bridges) brings music instruction into more than 30 public, parochial, charter and private schools, and community centers, each week.
 Each program is designed in consultation with the Principal or Site Director.
-Merit Music in Communities offers group instruction on instruments, as well as in general music, early childhood, musical theatre and chorus.
+Merit Music in Communities offers group instruction on instruments, as well as in general music, early childhood, and chorus.
 Band and string orchestra programs are also available.
 Students have the opportunity to continue their musical studies and further develop their technical and musical skills in one of Merit's on-site programs.